faizan35/Terraform_Mastery_Hub/README.md

     - Experiment with Terragrunt for managing Terraform configurations.

+    **Exercise: Exploring Terragrunt**

+- Task: Set up and use Terragrunt to manage Terraform configurations for the multi-tier architecture.

 ### Module 10: Final Project

 1.  **Capstone Project**

     - Apply all the learned concepts in a real-world scenario.
     - Design, implement, and manage a complete infrastructure using Terraform.

+**Exercise: Comprehensive Infrastructure Management**

+- Task: Apply all learned concepts in a final project.
+Design, implement, and manage a complete infrastructure using Terraform for an AWS-based application.

 ---